DanielBandarica02/SOC-HomeLab/docs/phase0-planning-design.md

 **Decision:** Four isolated VLANs (10 Corporate, 20 Development, 66 Attacker, 99 SOC) routed through pfSense.

 **Rationale:** Models realistic enterprise segmentation.
 Enables non-trivial firewall policy and inter-VLAN lateral movement detection scenarios.
 Without segmentation, the problem space collapses to single-subnet packet inspection, which is not how modern SOCs operate.
-That was a mistake I made in my last HomeLab
+That was a mistake I made in my last HomeLab.

-**Alternative considered:** Single flat network at `192.168.10.0/24` **Why rejected:** Eliminates the most important detection problem space — lateral movement across trust zones.
+**Alternative considered:** Single flat network at `192.168.10.0/24`

+**Why rejected:** Eliminates the most important detection problem space — lateral movement across trust zones.
-**Implementation note:** VirtualBox Internal Networks are used as virtual broadcast domains, one per VLAN.
-This is functionally equivalent to L3 isolation but is *not* real 802.1Q tag-based VLAN trunking.
-VLAN hopping attacks (Yersinia, double-tagging) cannot be practiced in this setup.

 ### 4.2 pfSense as the routing and firewall plane

 **Decision:** pfSense CE on a dedicated VM with five interfaces (WAN + four LAN, one per VLAN).

 **Rationale:** Free, well-documented, supports L3 inter-VLAN routing, has a mature package ecosystem (Suricata, OpenVPN, pfBlockerNG), and matches real-world SMB deployment patterns.
-Easier to demonstrate in a portfolio than `iptables` scripts.

-**Alternatives considered:**
-- **OPNsense** — functionally equivalent; pfSense chosen for documentation breadth.
-- **Linux router with `nftables`** — more control, more configuration overhead, less recognizable in interviews.
-- **Cisco vIOS / similar** — licensing complications.
 ### 4.3 Suricata IDS on pfSense, not as a separate VM

 **Decision:** Suricata runs as a pfSense package in IDS (passive) mode, monitoring all LAN interfaces.

 **Rationale:** Single VM, lower RAM cost (Suricata shares pfSense resources), sees all inter-VLAN traffic at the routing point.
 In a 32 GB RAM budget this is the only economical choice.

-**Trade-off:** Cannot run reliably in IPS (inline blocking) mode without risking lab availability.
-Accept IDS-only — detections fire but traffic is not dropped.

 **Alternative considered:** Separate Suricata VM with a port mirror from pfSense LAN switch.

-**Why rejected:** Adds 4 GB RAM cost and significant configuration complexity (span ports in VirtualBox are non-trivial).
-Can revisit if the host is upgraded to 64 GB.
+**Why rejected:** Adds 4 GB RAM cost and significant configuration complexity.

 ### 4.4 Out-of-band SOC management plane